 The world places great value on a celebrity, an actor, a singer, a musician, an athlete, or politician, as a few main examples of a performer.
 To become one of these, one must learn to act (perform) in a way that is not a normal part of the person’s individual reality.
 One learns to perform for others.
 They perform for others in support of others’ desires to gain happiness from their performance.
 Therefore, performers receive value and worth, not because of who they really are when they are not performing, or for who they were before they started to perform, but because of their performance.

-The more popular performers became and the more value (including money) that they received from their performance, the more depressed they become when they were not performing or can’t perform any longer.
+The more popular that performers became and the more value (including money) that they received from their performance, the more depressed they became when they were not performing or couldn’t perform any longer.
 Their depression increases the more they realize that they are not valued for who they really are, but solely for their performance.

 No one knows the real them.
-No one can value someone who they don’t know.
+No one can value someone whom one does not know.

 As ironic as it might seem, although successful performers do not live in poverty, the wealthy and popular of the world equally exist in a lone and dreary world of inequality.